richardvenneman/appsignal-docs/source/ruby/integrations/puma.html.md

 **Note**: Puma 3.11.4 or higher required.
 **Note**: When running in [clustered mode](https://github.com/puma/puma/#clustered-mode) `preload_app!` is required.

 Since AppSignal Ruby gem `2.9.0` and up a [minutely probe](/ruby/instrumentation/minutely-probes.html) is activated by default.
+Once we detect these metrics we'll add a [magic dashboard](https://blog.appsignal.com/2019/03/27/magic-dashboards.html) to your apps.

 This probe will report the following [metrics](/metrics/custom.html) grouped by `hostname` tag: